 Because these bars are made with shelf stable ingredients, you can have them stocked in your pantry and ready to go all the time.
 When you need a treat, you can throw everything together and have it in the oven in no time at all.

-How do I store vintage graham cookie bars?
+How do you store vintage graham cookie bars?

-Can I use something other than graham cracker crumbs?
+Can you use something other than graham cracker crumbs?

 More Easy Bar Recipes to Try

 There is something really nice about making bars rather than individual cookies.
 It saves a lot of time not having to scoop the dough and rotate multiple trays through the oven.